wolfgangw/backports/README.md

     Or add the equivalent export/setenv statements to .bashrc/.tcshrc

 Run

     $ git pull

 in backports to keep up-to-date.

 Couple of todos:

 - Package format consistency checks (Interop/SMPTE)
 - Some Assetmap options (Offsets, volume indices) are not handled
 - Marker lists are not handled
-  - Its output is quite chatty and for now there is no way to tame that other than "--verbosity info" which is chatty too
+- Its output is quite chatty and for now there is no way to tame that other than `--verbosity info` which is chatty too
 - A re-write to, again, tame the threads

 Thanks to Julik for his Timecode library (https://github.com/guerilla-di/timecode).